streamingfast/substreams/docs/developers-guide/creating-protobuf-schemas.md

 The protobuf file serves as the interface between the module handlers and the data being provided by Substreams.

 {% hint style="success" %}
-**Tip**: Protobufs are platform-independent and are defined and used for various blockchains.&#x20;
+**Tip**: Protobufs are platform-independent and are defined and used for various blockchains.

-* The ERC721 smart contracts used in the Substreams Template example are generic contracts used across many different Ethereum applications.&#x20;
+* The ERC721 smart contracts used in the Substreams Template example are generic contracts used across many different Ethereum applications.
 * The size and scope of the Substreams module dictates the number of and complexity of protobufs.
 {% endhint %}